-For decades, meditation has been studied as a nonpharmacological healing method for ailments ranging from post-traumatic stress disorder to chronic pain.
-Research consistently indicates that meditation has profound impacts on the mind and body, many of which stem from an increased ability to cope with stress.
+For decades, meditation has been studied as a healing method for ailments ranging from post-traumatic stress disorder to chronic pain.
+Research indicates that meditation has profound impacts on the mind and body.

 The simple act of sitting into silence, watching the mind take over, and returning to a state of awareness lends itself beautifully to a world in which stressors are unavoidable: even with eyes open and during activity, a meditator can function from a state of inner calm.

-Biological and psychological benefits of meditation are transmitted to a prenate through the pregnant woman’s bloodstream and placenta.
-The woman communicates with the child physically and energetically, influencing the production of beneficial neurohormones and neurotransmitters.
-Postnatal benefits will be transmitted to the child through lactation and breast-feeding and through sympathetic resonance.
-Before and after birth, meditation benefits are dual, inseparably benefiting the woman and the child.
+Phsysical benefits of meditation are shared with baby through the mother’s bloodstream and placenta.
+Postnatal benefits will be transmitted to the child through breastfeeding and sympathetic resonance.
+Before and after birth, meditation inseparably benefits the parents and the child.

 Biological Benefits of Meditation

-Meditation is also known to produce endorphins, peptides secreted throughout the nervous system that have a very strong pain-relieving and pleasure-inducing effect, similar to that of morphine.
+Meditation is also known to produce endorphins, peptides secreted throughout the nervous system that have a very strong pain-relieving and pleasure-inducing effect.

 Endorphin production is important to a woman in avoiding the risks of medical interventions and in gaining confidence in her natural abilities in childbirth.

 Another important benefit derived from meditation is increased tolerance of pain based on psychological factors.
-Extensive research conducted at the UMMC (Murphy & Donovan, 1999, p.77-78) demonstrated statistically significant reductions in the following: present moment pain, negative body image, inhibition of activity, mood disturbance, anxiety and depression, and the need for pain-related drug utilization.
-The implications for childbirth are evident.
+Extensive research (Murphy & Donovan, 1999, p.77-78) demonstrated reductions in:

 As we discover more and more dimensions of physiological and psychological function, and as mind/body methods become more and more a part of childbirth medicine and the focus of research, we’ll learn more about the potential benefits of meditation in childbirth.